-- it cost \$300 or less; see Cost is \$300 or less on the next page - you used it mainly for the purpose of producing assessable income that was not income from carrying on a business; see Used mainly to produce non-business assessable income on the next page

-- it was not part of a set of assets you started to hold in the income year that cost more than \$300; see Not part of a set in the next column, and - it was not one of a number of identical or substantially identical assets you started to hold in the income year that together cost more than \$300; see Not one of a number of identical or substantially identical items on page 11.
+- it cost \$300 or less; see Cost is \$300 or less - you used it mainly for the purpose of producing assessable income that was not income from carrying on a business; see Used mainly to produce non-business assessable income on page 12 - it was not part of a set of assets you started to hold in the income year that cost more than \$300; see Not part of a set on page 12, and - it was not one of a number of identical or substantially identical assets you started to hold in the income year that together cost more than \$300; see Not one of a number of identical or substantially identical items on page 12.

 If you are not eligible to claim the immediate deduction, you work out the decline in value of the asset using the general rules for working out decline in value.
-Alternatively, you may be able to allocate the asset to a low-value pool; see Low-value pools on page 24.
+Alternatively, you may be able to allocate the asset to a low-value pool; see Low-value pools on page 23.